-Who can resist the allure of ancient Egypt -- and the thrill of uncovering mysteries that have lain hidden for thousands of years?
+Who can resist the allure of ancient Egypt — and the thrill of uncovering mysteries that have lain hidden for thousands of years?
 Not the feisty Miss Emily Sands, who in 1926, four years after the discovery of King Tut's tomb, led an expedition up the Nile in search of the tomb of the god Osiris.
 Alas, Miss Sands and crew soon vanished into the desert, never to be seen again.
 But luckily, her keen observations live on in the form of a lovingly kept journal, full of drawings, photographs, booklets, foldout maps, postcards, and many other intriguing samples.
 Here are just a few of EGYPTOLOGY's special features:

--- a playable game of Senet -- ancient Egyptian checkers -- including board, pieces, original-style dice, and rules
+— a playable game of Senet — ancient Egyptian checkers — including board, pieces, original-style dice, and rules

--- a souvenir booklet showing how to read simple hieroglyphs
+— a souvenir booklet showing how to read simple hieroglyphs

--- a scrap of textured "mummy cloth"
+— a scrap of textured "mummy cloth"

--- a facsimile of the gilded mummy mask of King Tut
+— a facsimile of the gilded mummy mask of King Tut

 Rich with information about life in ancient Egypt and peppered with Miss Sands's lively narration, EGYPTOLOGY concludes with a letter from the former Keeper of Antiquities at the British Museum, explaining which parts of this unique tale may be accepted as fact, which are guided by legend, and which reflect the author's delightful sense of fancy.